 Why does the air dry out?

-So, what can you do?
+So, what should you do next?

-- Adding a humidifier can help alleviate skin irritations and dry skin.
+- Adding a humidifier can help ease skin irritations and dry skin.

 - Keeping humidity levels in check helps to maintain your paint, furniture and flooring, avoiding additional repair costs.

-- Reduce the occurrence of shocks from static electricity in your home.
+- Reduce the static electricity in your home.